 You can use the following command to increase the resource limits to unlimited:

-The binaries from the packages will be installed in the /opt/freeware/bin path.
-Hence add this path to the PATH environment variable.
+Set the path The binaries from the packages will be installed in the /opt/freeware/bin path.
+Hence add this path to the

 # export PATH=$PATH:/opt/freeware/bin